Protecting people on the move

 The questions you need to ask are:

 Causes or permits individuals to drive their own vehicle, not owned or provided by the employer, on their behalf and reimburses the expenses for doing so.

 Causes or permits individuals in their employ to drive on their behalf by the provision of cash in lieu of a vehicle to individuals who then drive a privately owned vehicle on behalf of the employer.

-Is provided by highly trained and skilled members of our driver document verification team and the Vehicle and Operator Services Agency (VOSA).
+Is provided by highly trained and skilled members of our driver document verification team and the Driver Vehicle Standard Agency (DVSA).

 The driver simply completes a declaration and then supplies us with a copy of their Insurance Certificate.
 Our dedicated verification team then review and report accordingly.